-The Greenwood-Leflore Airport is located approximately five miles east of the City of Greenwood in eastern Carroll County, Mississippi, approximately 125 miles south of Memphis, Tennessee.
+The Greenwood-Leflore Airport (GWO) is located approximately five miles east of the City of Greenwood in eastern Carroll County, Mississippi, approximately 125 miles south of Memphis, Tennessee.
 The Greenwood tower is owned and operated by the Greenwood-Leflore Airport Board.

 Access to the airport from Greenwood is via 4-lane U.S. Highway 82 to County Road 183.
 It is located on the former site of the Greenwood Army Airfield, built during World War II as a basic flight training facility.